Mark Morris Dance Group

 With a conviction that by exploring our differences we enrich our humanity, this community of globally minded artists, passionate learners, and cultural entrepreneurs strives to create unexpected connections, collaborations, and communities in pursuit of meaningful change.
 Recognizing every tradition as the result of successful innovation, Silkroad works at the edge where education, business, and the arts come together to spark new ways of looking at our world.

-The group has recorded six albums.
-Their new album, Sing Me Home, will be released in April 2016.
-The Music of Strangers: Yo-Yo Ma and the Silk Road Ensemble, a documentary by Academy Award-winning filmmaker Morgan Neville (20 Feet From Stardom), premiered at the Toronto Film Festival in September 2015 and will have its European premiere at the Berlin Film Festival in February 2016.
-The film will be released in theatres in June 2016.
+The group has recorded six albums and released the Grammy-nominated The Music of Strangers: Yo-Yo Ma and the Silk Road Ensemble, a documentary by Academy Award-winning filmmaker Morgan Neville (20 Feet From Stardom).
 Learn more by visiting silkroadproject.org.

 Alim Qasimov is a prominent mugham singer named a “Living National Treasure” of Azerbaijan.
 He has been passionate about mugham since his early childhood, but did not pursue a career in music until the age of nineteen, after various jobs as an agricultural worker and driver.
 Qasimov studied at the Asaf Zeynalli Music College (1978-1982) and the Azerbaijan University of Arts (1982-1989).
 His teacher was well-known mugham singer Aghakhan Abdullayev.
 Qasimov perceives and presents mugham not only as an ancient art and a part of Azerbaijan’s musical and cultural heritage but also as a constantly developing tradition.
 His performing style is unique, combining deep knowledge of centuries-old rules of mugham with challenging innovations, willingly juxtaposing mugham with other music styles, such as jazz and contemporary composition.
 Qasimov was awarded the International IMC-UNESCO Music Prize in 1999 in recognition of his musical contributions to world peace.
 Past winners of this prize include Yehudi Menuhin, Ravi Shankar, Olivier Messiaen and Daniel Barenboim.
 Qasimov’s numerous awards also include the title of the People’s Artist of Azerbaijan, the highest artistic rank in the country.
 On his 50th birthday in 2007, the President of Azerbaijan awarded Qasimov the Medal of Glory.